TonyStark1729/GoTiny/README.md

 ## 🌟 About GoTiny

 **GoTiny** is a sleek, lightning-fast URL shortener designed for simplicity and speed.
-With no sign-up required, users can instantly transform long URLs into short, shareable links complete with QR codes and copy-to-clipboard functionality.
+With no sign-up required, users can instantly transform long URLs into short, shareable links complete with QR codes and copy-to-clipboard functionality.No tracking , just pure functionality!

 ### ✨ Why GoTiny?